Is there any better metaphor for struggle than boxing?

 Get your free short guide

-If you would like to find out about my unique ‘3 Punch Combination’ to help win the fight against depression, please hit the link for a free copy of my Knock Out Depression short guide.
+If you would like to find out more about what boxing can teach us about depression, please hit the link for a free copy of my Going 12 Rounds With Depression guide.